ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 For consumers: <br>
 When you go to a particular site, where do you go first? <br>
 Users are brought to a screen where they have option to play the game straight away.
 I do not want to create a login format (at this stage) that can potentially hamper this process.
 My goal is to have a game where a user can click “Play Game” and be brought through straight away.
 Once “Play Game” has been clicked, they will be brought to the board.
-Here they will have option to toggle on/off switching functionality, to manage difficulty.

 And why do you go there in particular? <br>
 To play the game.